-“They encouraged the Board to consider expanding our vision to include sending out missionaries and ministering to British churches,” says Tony.
+“They encouraged the Board to consider expanding our vision to include sending out mission workers and ministering to British churches,” says Tony.
 “It was like a fireworks display with amazing possibilities sparkling across the future.
 We were excited.”
 Tony credits the OC leadership of Greg Gripentrog and Vice President of Fields Dean Carlson for really sparking the ministry in the United Kingdom.
 “We are deeply grateful for their inspiration and leadership, especially in the movement to bring the OC Global Alliance into being.
 This was a bold, visionary, releasing, growth-inspiring development.”

 From these collaborative beginnings, the Lord’s vision for OC UK reached beyond the idea of sending Britons into the world to sending multiple nationalities from OC UK as a base for their ministry.
 “While our initial vision was to send British people out to world mission, God had other plans,” says Tony.
-“We have Brazilians, U.S. citizens, an Egyptian and an Algerian in our missionary family.
+“We have Brazilians, U.S. citizens, an Egyptian and an Algerian in our mission family.
 This is delightful to us and means we have to be flexible in our policies and procedures.”
 As the mobilization center began to look at the churches in England to find those God has called to professional ministry, the problem of funding became apparent.
-“Any British missionary would have to raise support.
+“Any British mission worker would have to raise support.
 While God is able to provide generously, some churches have lost their understanding of and commitment to world mission.
 The challenge would be even more severe for a Brit remaining in this country for ministry.”

 - Don and Nancy Prokop joined OC UK after retooling their vision for ministry in Austria.
 Don works to help unite leaders among different denominations of the body of Christ, as well as bringing restoration and reconciliation through prayer to the aftermath of WWII in Austria.